wondrousWebWorks/realm-of-rantarctica/README.md

 ## UX (User Experience)
 ### Project Goals
-This project was created to offer the user a simple, yet engaging and visually appealing gaming experince.
+This project was created to offer the user a simple, yet engaging and visually appealing gaming experience.
 The game is geared more towards users with a passion for the fantasy genre, but is intended to be accessible and fun for any user at the same time.
 A combination of strategy and an interactive and animated game space needs to offer the user a satisfactory user experience whilst generating interest for continued use of the site and other future offerings from the developer.